Multi-particle collision simulations of 2D one-component plasmas: anomalous transport and dimensional crossovers: The numerical code

 It is important to remark at this stage, that in order to correctly reproduce the hydrodynamics of the system, the conservation rules should indeed be {\it local} (i.e. at the cell level in our case), as proved in \cite{2011PhRvL.106u0601B}, and therefore the violation of the global conservation of $L_{\rm tot}$ due to the choice of PBC is irrelevant.
 In fact, in our simulations we always start with null total angular momentum and the fluctuations due to the boundary effect average to zero.\\ Moreover, note also that, with the implementations of the MPC method described here, the Galilean invariance of the particle equations of motion is violated.
 To avoid this complication, before the collision step all particles of the simulation are shifted by the same vector $\mathbf{d}$ with components $d_x, d_y$, chosen from a uniform distribution between $\Delta s/2$ and $-\Delta s/2$, where $\Delta s$ is the cell size.
 After the collision, the particles are shifted back of $-\mathbf{d}$ to their original position.
 It has been proved, that if the system mean path $\lambda_{\rm coll}>\Delta s/2$, the violation of the Galilean invariance is negligible \cite{2001PhRvE..63b0201I,2003PhRvE..67f6705I}.\\ Up to now, we reviewed the SRD and DR in the standard fluid case.
-In a series of papers on the anomalous diffusion and heat transfer in 1D one-component plasmas \cite{2010JPhCS.260a2005B,2013PhRvE..87b3102B,2015PhRvE..92f2108D}, we have adapted a reduced version of the MPC technique to treat a fluid of particles interacting via effective Coulomb forces, by conditioning the velocity exchange to an interaction probability $\mathcal{P}_i$, which depends on the values of the plasma parameters in the cell.\\ In this paper, we proceed in the same fashion introducing for each cell the {\it local} plasma coupling parameter (see Eq.(\ref{plasmpar})~) $\bar\Gamma_i = \bar U_i/ K_i$, where $\bar U_i=q^2 \log(n_i^{-1/2})$ and $K_i=m\sigma^2_i/2$, while $n_i$ and $\sigma_i$ are the particle number density and velocity dispersion of the cell, respectively.
-Before the collision step, the code evaluates for each cell the (multiparticle) collision probability as
+In a series of papers on the anomalous diffusion and heat transfer in 1D one-component plasmas \cite{2010JPhCS.260a2005B,2013PhRvE..87b3102B,2015PhRvE..92f2108D}, we have adapted a reduced version of the MPC technique to treat a fluid of particles interacting via effective Coulomb forces, by conditioning the velocity exchange to an interaction probability $\mathcal{P}_i$, which depends on the values of the plasma parameters in the cell.\\ In this work, we proceed in the same fashion introducing for each cell the {\it local} plasma coupling parameter (cfr.
+Eqs.(\ref{plasmpar}-\ref{meanu})) $\bar\Gamma_i = \bar U_i/\bar K_i$, where $\bar U_i$ and $\bar K_i=K_i/N_i$ are the mean interparticle potential energy and mean kinetic energy in cell $i$, respectively.
+In order to account for the logarithmic nature of the Coulomb interaction in two dimensions \cite{kellogg}, $\bar U_i$ is corrected by the multiplicative factor $-\log(a_i/\Delta s)$, where $a_i=(N_i/\Delta s^2)^{-1/2}$.
+Note that, in the range of parameters considered here, such quantity is always positive and of order 1.\\ During the collision step, the multiparticle collision probability is evaluated as

 By sampling a random number $\mathcal{P}_i^*$ from a uniform distribution in the interval $[0,1]$, the rotation (i.e. the multi-particle collision) (\ref{rotation}) runs if $\mathcal{P}_i^*/\mathcal{P}_i\leq1$.\\ Note that, the formulae above are written for a single-mass system.
 However, several generalizations of the MPC techinque to the case of multi-mass systems do exist (see e.g. Ref. \cite{kapral08}).
 Hereafter, we will only deal with single species systems, where all $m_j=m$.\\